2021–22 Australian region cyclone season: Season summary

 A week later, Tropical Low 17U formed and initially the system had deep convection and a well defined center, but easterly shear and dry air prevented strengthening and was last noted on 14 February.
 On 13 February, Tropical Low 19U formed southeast of Christmas Island and exited the basin a few days later, which was later designated as Moderate Tropical Storm Fezile.
 On 23 February, Tropical Low 22U quickly developed deep convection and an inner core, and BoM upgraded the system to Tropical Cyclone Vernon.
 Afterward, the system underwent rapid intensification and peaked as a Category 4 severe tropical cyclone before interacting with Tropical Low 25U.
 While Vernon stayed out to sea and entered the South-West Indian Ocean, Tropical Low 21U developed in the Torres Strait, but high wind shear prevented further development.
 At the same time, Tropical Low 23U was monitored in the Timor Sea and later became Tropical Cyclone Anika before making landfall northeast of Kalumburu.
 Anika made a second landfall east of Pardoo, and briefly developed a better inner core inland due to the brown ocean effect.
 Tropical Low 26U was also monitored for development east of Christmas Island and attained tropical storm force winds, but high easterly wind shear caused the system to disintegrate.
 On 11 March, Tropical Low 27U formed south of Java and quickly developed an inner core before being named Billy and stayed out to sea as the system eventually succumbed to high wind shear.
 A few days later, Tropical Low 28U formed southwest of Sumba and was later named Charlotte.
 The tropical cyclone rapidly intensified quicker than expected and peaked as a Category 3-equivalent tropical cyclone while attempting to clear out a pinhole eye.
 However, the peak was relatively short-lived as the convection got sheared and Charlotte transitioned to an extratropical cyclone.
-On 30 March, a tropical low formed on Christmas Island and dissipated a couple days later.
+On 30 March, Tropical Low 30U formed on Christmas Island and dissipated a couple days later.
 Another tropical low formed on 8 April, but did not impact any habitable areas.
 In mid-April, Tropical Low 33U formed in the Gulf of Carpentaria and dissipated a few days later.
 Tropical Low 34U also formed, but did not impact land.
 Around its peak, there was an eye-like feature, but northwesterly shear caused the system to become disorganized.

 During the off-season, Tropical Cyclone Karim entered the basin on 7 May and did not pose a threat to land.
 Another tropical low formed on 28 May, but remained disorganized due to wind shear and brought some rainfall to Western Australia.
 After the season, the BoM noted that they found a separate circulation that was once considered a part of Tropical Low 34U.
 It developed on 25 April and tracked away to the east and dissipated the next day.